A voice for

 • Botanical description

-Rosa canina is deciduous or semi-evergreen shrubs or scrambling climbers, with usually thorny arching stems bearing compound pinnate leaves and solitary or clustered flowers.
-It grows rapidly up to 9 feet in height.
+Rosa canina is a deciduous or semi-evergreen shrub or scrambling climber, usually with thorny arching stems bearing compound pinnate leaves and solitary or clustered flowers.
+It grows rapidly up to nine feet in height.

 • Common names